Scroll to Content

 The SKA Switzerland Consortium (SKACH)

-SKACH is leading Switzerland's contributions to the SKAO on behalf of the State Secretariat of Science, Innovation, Research, and Education (SERI).
+SKACH is leading Switzerland's contributions to the SKAO with support from the State Secretariat of Science, Innovation, Research, and Education (SERI).

-SKACH is comprised of nine Swiss institutions and will deliver contributions to the SKAO in five key programs:
+SKACH is comprised of ten Swiss institutions and will deliver contributions to the SKAO in five key programs:

 Science, Data Science, Computing Platforms and Infrastructure, Instrumentation, and Education and Public Outreach.